The source material:

 There is however a heretofore relatively unknown account; one that contains a veritable treasure trove of first-hand information from a uniquely accessible, incredibly revealing, and credible perspective.
 The autobiography of Charles “Tex” Watson, entitled “Will You Die For Me?”, was written in 1978.
 However, as a result of its publication by a small and struggling Christian book company, it was largely ignored and under-distributed, and therefore never took its rightful place as the best eyewitness account by far of life inside the Manson Family and the tragic events leading up to August 9th and 10th, 1969.

-Watson’s story has not been told for the most part.
+For the most part, Watson’s story has not been told.
 This is mostly due to the fact that he was in Texas awaiting extradition, and not part of Vince Bugliosi’s case and therefore not part of his best seller “Helter Skelter”.
 Also notable is the fact that Watson’s account, while filled with the ‘helter-skelter’ apocalypse motive for the murders, also contains other motives, which although they don’t contradict the core of Bugliosi’s case, do demonstrate some connections to LA’s ‘industry’ that could have made some …uncomfortable.

-In fact, Bugliosi has essencially written Charles Watson out of the history, despite the fact that he commited the majority of the attrocities.
+In fact, Bugliosi had essentially written Charles “Tex” Watson out of the history, despite the fact that was the focus of Manon’s efforts, and committed the majority of the atrocities.